 To some extent, this applies to The Empire Strikes Back.
 While plenty of people loved the film when it was originally in theatres, there were also those who felt let down by the cliffhanger ending.
 After all, it was a two-hour adventure film which ended with nothing being resolved.
 This was very unusual at the time.
 It's easier to appreciate Empire when you don't have to wait three years for Return of the Jedi and can see clearly how it fits into the overall story.

-The version of Highlander Endgame aired in theatres had unfinished special effects, and was missing several plot critical scenes, this was all fixed in the DVD and VHS releases.
+The version of Highlander Endgame aired in theatres had some unfinished special effects and was missing several plot critical scenes.
+This was all fixed in the DVD and VHS releases.

 Live Action TV

 The Wire does not hold your hand at all when it comes to referencing previous plot points and characters, so seeing them in rapid succession can really help you catch everything.
 The DVD menus also configured it so you don't have to watch the Previously On segments unless you want to.

 Breaking Bad, as the show is one continuous plot arc and nearly every episode ends on a cliffhanger.